Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: Discussions

 \item Just as the $\mathcal{N}=2$ prepotential can be computed from the Nekrasov partition function, we expect the free energy of our $\mathcal{N}=1$ partition function to be related to the effective superpotential.
 This should be compared with other approaches such as \cite{Tanzini, Ferrari}.

-\item Some non-Lagrangian theories arise as the infrared fixed points of $\mathcal{N}=1$ theories under special renormalization group flows, where supersymmetry enhances to $\mathcal{N}=2$.
-The superconformal indices of the $E_6$ theory and the Argyres-Douglas theory have been computed \cite{GRW-1, MS-1}.
-By following such RG flows, we can also compute the non-index partition function of non-Lagrangian theories.
+\item Some $\mathcal{N}=1$ theories flow to known $\mathcal{N}=2$ theories under renormalization group flows.
+The superconformal indices of the Minahan-Nemeschansky theories \cite{GRW-1, MS-4} and the Argyres-Douglas theories have been computed in this way \cite{MS-1, MS-2, MS-3}.
+By following such RG flows, we can also compute the non-index partition functions of non-Lagrangian theories.

 \item There have been recent progress in obtaining 4d $\mathcal{N}=1$ gauge theories from 6d $\mathcal{N}= (1,0)$ theory with fluxes \cite{N=1from6d-1, N=1from6d-2}.
 We believe that these new ideas can provide us with a more direct 4d $\mathcal{N}=1$ instanton counting.
 Eventually, we should be able to study the 4d $\mathcal{N}=1$ gauge theories directly on the $\Omega$-background based on the recent progress.